 Dear Parents, Carers and Year 6 children,

-We will be updating the website on a regular basis and at times homework may be posted on here as well.
+We will be updating the website on a regular basis and at times support with homework may be posted on here as well.
 We will always fully explain the expectations of any homework to the children and they can always come back and ask for support in any areas that they may find more challenging.

-The children will be asked to wear their PE kit every Friday to school to be ready for their PE lessons.
+The children will be asked to wear their PE kit every Tuesday and Friday to school to be ready for their PE lessons.
 We will remind the children of this on a Thursday.
 There will be no need for PE kits to come into school.

 Reading is a very important part of your child’s development and is a key indicator of success later in life.
 In Year Six the expectations are very high and all children should be reading every day for at least 20 to 30 minutes at home.
 It is important that children develop their comprehension skills as well as their ability to decode words and read fluently.
 Therefore it is important to ask your child questions about their reading to confirm their understanding of a text.
 Your child should be completing detailed entries in their reading record nightly to reflect what they have read and understood that day.
 This will further help them to prepare for the Key Stage 2 National Reading Test in May 2021.